Ilja Dragunov: NXT UK (2019–2022)

-NXT Champion (2022–2024)
+NXT (2022–2024)

-On the 20 September 2022 episode of NXT, Dragunov made his return from injury, interrupting a segment between NXT Champion Bron Breakker and number one contender JD McDonagh.
+On 20 September 2022 episode of NXT, Dragunov made his return from injury, interrupting a segment between NXT Champion Bron Breakker and number one contender JD McDonagh.
 On 22 October, Dragunov fought Breakker and McDonagh in a triple threat for the NXT Championship at Halloween Havoc, but was unsuccessful.
-At Stand & Deliver on 1 April 2023, he would take part in a fatal five-way match for the NXT North American Championship, but was pinned by reigning champion Wes Lee in a match that also featured JD McDonagh, Axiom, and Dragon Lee.
+At Stand & Deliver on 1 April 2023, he took part in a fatal five-way match for the NXT North American Championship, but was pinned by reigning champion Wes Lee in a match that also featured JD McDonagh, Axiom, and Dragon Lee.
 At NXT Battleground on 28 May, he defeated Dijak in a Last Man Standing match.
-On the 14 July episode of NXT, Dragunov defeated Breakker to earn an NXT Championship match against Carmelo Hayes at NXT The Great American Bash, but failed to win the title.
+On 14 July episode of NXT, Dragunov defeated Breakker to earn an NXT Championship match against Carmelo Hayes at NXT The Great American Bash, but failed to win the title.

-On the 12 September episode of NXT, Dragunov defeated Wes Lee to earn another shot at Hayes' NXT Championship.
+On 12 September episode of NXT, Dragunov defeated Wes Lee to earn another shot at Hayes' NXT Championship.
 On 30 September, Dragunov defeated Hayes at NXT No Mercy to win the NXT Championship for the first time in his career, becoming the first person to have won the NXT and NXT United Kingdom Championships.
-(Note: While Bron Breakker unified the NXT United Kingdom Championship into the NXT Championship at Worlds Collide on September 4, 2022, Breakker is not recognized as the final NXT United Kingdom Champion.)
+(Note: While Bron Breakker unified the NXT United Kingdom Championship into the NXT Championship at Worlds Collide on 4 September 2022, Breakker is not recognized as the final NXT United Kingdom Champion.)
 On Night 2 of NXT: Halloween Havoc on 31 October, Dragunov defeated Hayes in a rematch to retain his title, but was attacked by Baron Corbin after the match.
 At NXT Deadline, Dragunov successfully defended his title against Corbin.
 On 19 December episode of NXT, Dragunov was challenged to a title match by a returning Ridge Holland, who was trying to find himself after leaving his tag team partner Butch and to re-write his history, which Dragunov accepted.
 During the match, Holland dropped Dragunov on his head, where Dragunov kayfabe injured his neck and had to be stretchered off.
 Despite Dragunov signing the title match contract to face Trick Williams, who had won the Men's Iron Survivor Challenge at NXT Deadline for an NXT Championship match at NXT: New Year's Evil on 2 January 2024, it was later announced that Dragunov was not medically cleared to wrestle and the title match was rescheduled to NXT Vengeance Day, where Dragunov defeated Williams to retain the title.